 Many alpine and subalpine lakes and ponds, filled with trout, send their waters down streams and over waterfalls to the Middle Fork and North Fork of the Popo Agie River and the South Fork of the Little Wind River.
 This rough land features high peaks, deep canyons, sheer granite walls, cirque basins, talus slopes and glacial snowfields along its eastern side.
 The area encompasses about 25 miles of the southern Wind River Mountain Range, with forests of lodgepole pine and Douglas fir, Engelmann spruce, and subalpine fir.

 Our service project will focus on trail realignment of the Middle Fork Stock Bypass Trail.
 Our volunteer crew will help in reducing the grade and installing drainage features to improve the quality and lifespan of this valuable trail.
 We'll work alongside the USFS to create switchbacks and install rock retaining walls.
-This project is an awesome way to experience the magic that surrounds the Wind River Range and is a hop, skip and a jump away from the charming town of Lander, Wy. building drainage features on two miles of new trail completed in between 2017-2018.
+Our volunteer crew will also be building drainage features on two miles of new trail completed in between 2017-2018.
 The USFS has identified problem areas on this young trail and our group will construct water bars, drainage dips, and grade reversals to help prevent unnecessary erosion.
 Our group will also perform trail work on sections in need of widening, brushing and address switchbacks that need crowning.

 This project is rated as a strenuous project.

 Rock climbing, mountain biking, hiking, swimming, kayaking, fishing, etc.